Technology

 I am curious as to the reason behind a program such as this?
 The schools & school councils have worked hard at having a device for every student to use while in school.
 Very little homework is every assigned so not sure the need for a chrome book to be brought home.

-Ila Nagus asked about 3 years ago
+Ila Nagus asked over 3 years ago

 An internal review has found that schools across the Division have varying levels of technology, with some schools continuing to have issues providing student devices when needed.
 Our hope is that this program could provide equity and opportunity for all students.